Trends

 Of course — who doesn’t want a better deal?

 It also encompasses all that is not well in our approaches to customer loyalty today.
-We’ve developed a culture in which price is the primary motivator, and one’s effort in the marketplace is all about getting the lowest price.
+We’ve developed a culture in which price is the primary motivator, and one’s effort in the marketplace is focused on securing the lowest price.

-Getting a low price and obtaining a great deal are not the same, however.
+However, getting a low price and obtaining a great deal are not the same.
 For instance, the price of a car and the perception of getting a great deal hinge on the car’s brand.

 Rewards ≠ Loyalty

-We also have trained customers to expect a reward, discount, special deal or whatever you want to call it just for showing up.
+We also have trained customers to expect a reward, discount, special deal, or whatever you want to call it, just for showing up.
 In fact, we’ve so confused the idea of customer loyalty with rewards that both are practically useless.
-We reward customers, they collect points, miles and stamps, and we consider those acts of collection to be evidence of loyalty.
+We reward customers by collecting points, miles, and stamps, and we consider these collections evidence of loyalty.

 If the article is to be believed (I wish I could find it), we’re deluding ourselves, thinking that rewards and loyalty are the same, or perhaps that one breeds the other.

 They are separate and distinct.
-Rewards — or discounts, which is what they amount to — once were thought to be tools for optimizing something called the marginal consumer, someone who didn’t see value at your price point but might be induced to make a purchase at a lower price.
+Rewards—or discounts, which is what they amount to—were once thought to be tools for optimizing what is called the marginal consumer, someone who didn’t see value at your price point but might be induced to make a purchase at a lower price.

 Gathering trade from the marginal consumer is a way to increase revenue, even if you can’t get the full price, and it’s particularly useful in a market that’s growing at the rate of population and no faster.
 It’s a way to goose revenues even if it erodes margins (and it is the direct ancestor of the punch line, “We’ll make it up on volume”).